 Monsanto Man behind the curtain

 Monsanto employs hundreds of such men to thunder behind curtains that hide the truth.
 Monsanto pays them all or their proxies to pass off the illusion that Monsanto is great and powerful, and somehow necessary.
 Monsanto pretends to want to feed the world, and to make farming easier for farmers.
 Only the last part may be partially true, with a giant caveat.* Glyphosate sold to farmers under the guise of making their lives easier has been unmasked as a probable carcinogen.
-Hundreds of farmers and homeowners exposed to Roundup have found themselves diagnosed with non-Hodgkin’s Lymphoma, Multiple Myeloma, Hairy Cell Leukemia, or Chronic Lymphocytic Leukemia.
+Hundreds of farmers and homeowners exposed to Roundup have found themselves diagnosed with non-Hodgkin’s Lymphoma (NHL), Chronic Lymphocytic Leukemia (CLL), or some other subsets of NHL.

 Related: Monsanto Lawsuit – Roundup Lymphoma

 Monsanto’s money and the political and “scientific” juice that money buys may make the company appear to be as powerful as the Wizard of Oz.
 But just tug on that curtain with Toto and you can see it is all bombast, subterfuge, balderdash.
 The street word is bull****, and Monsanto is full of it.